lej35340/Hypervisor_based_backup_demo/README.md

 ## ARDUINO UNO
 Download Arduino studio and flash the Project located at: [Arduino/PWM_of_50khz](Arduino) to your Arduino Board<br>
-It is a simple programm which toggles the digital PIN 13 (and an LED) using a software PWM.
+It is a simple program which toggles the digital PIN 13 (and an LED) using a software PWM.
 You can connect this Pin with an oscilloscope as shown in the above picture.

 ## RASPBERRY PI 4